RosettaCommons/binder/documentation/debugging.rst

-On systems with GNU STL, the compilation errors for the cases not handled by the ``source/types.cpp``, would manifest itself with an abundance of errors complaining about some headers from the ``bits`` directory, which typically contains the details of particular STL implementation.
+On systems with GNU STL, the compilation errors for the cases not handled by the ``source/types.cpp``, would manifest itself with an abundance of long and cryptic messages

-For instance, the compilation could fail with an error message:
+For instance, the compilation could fail with the following error messages:

 .. code-block:: console